Linkage to routine health and social records

 Funded by the Economic and Social Research Council (ESRC) and Medical Research Council (MRC), ( 2012-2017, linkage work packages led by Andy Boyd).

-CLOSER aims to maximise the use, value and impact of cohort and longitudinal studies (http://www.closer.ac.uk/).
-Andy Boyd is a member of the CLOSER leadership group and leads workpackages which: 1) are developing novel mechanisms for disclosure control in cohort and longitudinal data sets; 2) faciliatating new linkage mechanisms through coordinated communications with data owners; and, 3) developing harmonised standards for processing NHS Hospital Episode Statistics records.
+CLOSER aims to maximise the use, value and impact of cohort and longitudinal studies.
+The work packages are 1) developing novel mechanisms for disclosure control in cohort and longitudinal data sets; 2) facilitating new linkage mechanisms through coordinated communications with data owners; and, 3) developing harmonised standards for processing NHS Hospital Episode Statistics records.

 Links under development